 Sure, New York might make you think of top-tier pizza and bagels, but don’t forget about the plentiful seafood options the city holds.
 Especially during the summertime, you can find some of the freshest finds around!
 With this list, we created the entire rundown on where you can find the best oysters in NYC, the best happy hour deals, and the best quality seafood in the city.
 Here are the spots that make our list:

-The Mermaid Inn is first on our list, boasting two different locations in both the Upper West Side and Chelsea.
+The Mermaid Inn is first on our list, boasting three different locations around NYC.
 This New England-esque eatery comes complete with affordable seafood, $1.25 oysters and clams, and other favorites such as fish tacos, shrimp sliders, and so much more.
 Plus, we love their happy hour drink specials that run everyday from 4:30 pm – 6:30 pm!
 If oysters aren’t your thing, give their lobster sandwich on a brioche bun a try!
 Need we say less…

 Chelsea – 227 10th Ave

 Greenwich Village – 89 MacDougal St

 2. Grand Central Oyster Bar and Restaurant, Midtown